TobyAnscombe/udm-setup/firewall-setup.md

 ## Why Do We Need it?

-Well, we have gone to the trouble to setup a seperate network for our IoT Devices and as a result of that we may not have the ability to control/access them from our main LAN.
+Well, we have gone to the trouble to setup a separate network for our IoT Devices and as a result of that we may not have the ability to control/access them from our main LAN.
 The purpose of the firewall is to essentially:
 * Drop every communication between VLAN 107 (IoT) and our default VLAN (LAN)
 * Except if the following criteria is met:
     * The source is from our Sonos speakers IP Addresses.
 Note that we use the Sonos IP's as they tend to use so many ports its just easier....